astronomer/airflow-guides/guides/airflow-great-expectations.md

 ## Overview

 [Great Expectations](https://greatexpectations.io) is an open source Python-based data validation framework.
 It allows you to test your data by expressing what you “expect” from it as simple declarative statements in Python, then run validation using those “expectations” against datasets.
 The [Great Expectations team maintains an Airflow provider](https://registry.astronomer.io/providers/great-expectations) that gives users a convenient method for running validation directly from their DAGs.

-This guide will walk you through the usage of the [official `GreatExpectationsOperato`r](https://registry.astronomer.io/providers/great-expectations/modules/greatexpectationsoperator), usage of the [official `GreatExpectationsBigQueryOperator`](https://registry.astronomer.io/providers/great-expectations/modules/greatexpectationsbigqueryoperator), and provide some guidance on how to configure an Airflow DAG containing Great Expectations tasks to work with Airflow.
+This guide will walk through how to use the [official `GreatExpectationsOperato`r](https://registry.astronomer.io/providers/great-expectations/modules/greatexpectationsoperator), how to use the [official `GreatExpectationsBigQueryOperator`](https://registry.astronomer.io/providers/great-expectations/modules/greatexpectationsbigqueryoperator), and how to configure an Airflow DAG containing Great Expectations tasks to work with Airflow.

+## Great Expectations Concepts

 Typically, using Great Expectations is a two-step process:

 1. Expectation Suite creation
 2. Validation

 First, a user creates test suites, or “Expectation Suites”, using [Great Expectations methods](https://docs.greatexpectations.io/docs/reference/expectations/expectations/).
 These suites are usually stored in JSON and can be checked into version control, just like regular tests.
 The suites are then loaded by the Great Expectations framework at test runtime, e.g. when processing a new batch of data in a pipeline.
-If you are using the [demo repository](https://github.com/astronomer/airflow-data-quality-demo/) with this guide, then the example suite can be found under `include/great_expectations/expectations/taxi/demo.json`.

 > For a step-by-step guide on how to configure a simple Great Expectations project, please see the [“Getting started” tutorial](https://docs.greatexpectations.io/en/latest/guides/tutorials.html).

+## Setup

-This walkthrough assumes that you have either that you have downloaded the code from the [demo repository](https://github.com/astronomer/airflow-data-quality-demo/), which contains a sample Great Expectations project already.
+This walkthrough assumes that you have downloaded the code from the [demo repository](https://github.com/astronomer/airflow-data-quality-demo/) which contains a sample Great Expectations project.

 If you wish to use your own Great Expectations project along with this guide, ensure you have completed the following steps: